Storyblok Raises $80M Series C - Read News

 New Auth0 Account

-Section titled 2.
-Create a new Client 2.
-Create a new Client
+2. Create a new Client

 You will find yourself on the dashboard of Auth0 which looks quite familiar for every developer because you already see a heat map as we know it from Github.
 On the right side, you will see the New Client button which will guide you through the next setup.